glyphr-studio/Glyphr-Studio-2-Help/docs/pages/global-actions.md

 **Move and resize**

 - Move all glyphs
+- Horizontally scale all glyphs
 - Vertically scale all glyphs
-- Horizontally scale all glyphs
 - Re-size all glyphs
 - Convert all Component Instances into Paths
 - Side bearings
 - Round all point values
+- Remove items from your project (Characters, Ligatures, Components)

 **Font types**